js-uri/cs/Writerside/topics/recursive-algorithms.md

 // The iterative function factorialIterative calculates the factorial by
 // using a loop.
 It initializes result to 1 and then iterates over the
 // numbers from 1 to n, multiplying each number with the current value
 // of result to accumulate the factorial.

-#include &lt;iostream>
+#include <iostream>

 int factorialIterative(int n) {
     int result = 1;